 A trademark proprietor is entitled to start proceedings based on its trademark rights.
 A franchisee can be a licensee, and a licensee is also entitled to start proceedings in relation to infringements of the trademark right, unless otherwise agreed upon between the licensee and the trademark proprietor.
-For the licensee it is possible to start the proceedings without the consent of the trademark proprietor.
-However, the licensee shall duly notify the trademark proprietor of such proceedings.
+This will, however, change once the new Trademark Directive comes into force, no later than 2019.
+The licensee shall duly notify the trademark proprietor of such proceedings.